Support a fair, free and open future.

 All exclusions of liability are only in so far as we are allowed to do so by whatever law applies to the situation.
 For example, the law of England and Wales prevents us from excluding our liability for any personal injury or death caused by our negligence.
 We do not exclude such liability.

 We will not be liable for any damage that was not reasonably foreseeable at the time we made this agreement.

-Any liability to you is limited by the amount you have paid us for a service, where: * our liability is zero for a free service * where you make periodic payments, our liability is limited to the value of the last payment you paid us.
+Where you make periodic payments, our liability is limited to the value of the last payment you paid us.

 We are not liable for any loss which is indirect or consequential.
 That includes any loss of business or profit.

 We exclude, in so far as we are allowed, any warranties that would be implied by law.

 We may update these terms and conditions at any time.
 If we do so, we will announce the change on our blog.
 Any changes will be binding on you from the moment we announce them.

 This agreement is made under the laws of England and Wales.

 These final “boilerplate” terms of should go without saying, but we are saying them anyway just to be clear.